rotheconrad/F100_Prok_Recombination/README.md

 rm -r tempfiles
 ```

-4. Create a binary matrix of genomes and gene clusters
+### Step 07: Create a binary matrix of genomes and gene clusters

 Each genome is a column.
 Each gene cluster is row.
 1 if the genome has a gene in the cluster else 0.
 This is used to identify core genes or accessory genes.
 Conserved genes are the core gene clusters with the least average sequence difference.
 You can proceed to STEP 05 after you have the binary matrix file.